 Throughout Main Street, you will also find a variety of unique shops selling local art, handmade jewelry, high end bathing suits, Cape Cod novelties and so much more.
-With many of the shops being locally owned and operated, you are sure to find some one of a kind items.
+With many of the shops being locally owned and operated, you are sure to find some one-of-a-kind items.

 In addition to wonderful shopping, Main Street has great eateries with ample outdoor seating.
 Anejo Mexican Bistro gives diners the chance to enjoy a meal in their courtyard under a large beech tree lit with twinkling lights.
-Or, try Colombo’s Cafe for delicious Italian fare from their half enclosed bar area and sidewalk high-tops.
+Or try Colombo’s Cafe for delicious Italian fare from their half-enclosed bar area and sidewalk high-tops.

 Commercial Street Provincetown

 The northernmost tip of Cape Cod is home to Provincetown, the country’s oldest continuous art colony.
 The town center and community atmosphere reflect the town’s rich history of art and free expression.
-Shops and galleries are abundant, making it the best place to find creations by Cap Cod artists.
+Shops and galleries are abundant, making it the best place to find creations by Cape Cod artists.

-Along with the eclectic and charming shops, Commercial Street is home to Provincetown Public Library which is unique in its own right.
+Along with the eclectic and charming shops, Commercial Street is also home to Provincetown Public Library which is unique in its own right.
 The library is a former church which was turned into a museum in the 1960’s.
 Among the books, visitors can see former exhibits like a replica of the Rosa Dorothea, which sailed in 1907.